ollecram/zee_einstein-gravity-in-a-nutshell/00_Part_0.md

 Clearly the circle $C_{[p,P]}$ has a role in the problem analogous to the one played by the air-water interface (a straight line) in the derivation of Snell's law.
 Let now consider the (infinite) maximum length circles (*meridians*) passing through the points $p$ and $P$ (*poles*) associated with the circle.
 Before tackling a general solution let us mention a special case:
-In case the starting and arrival points of a path lie on the same meridian, the shortest of the two segments into which the two points divide the meridian is the shortest possible path.
-But this is also the shortest/time path,  two points is the shortest path at in which
+In case the starting and arrival points of a path lie on the same meridian, the shortest of the two segments into which the two points divide the meridian is not only the ***shortest-length*** path.
+But this is also the ***shortest-time*** path,  two points is the shortest path at in which

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTI2ODgxNzI3MCw1NzEzMjEwOCwxMzY0OT
+eyJoaXN0b3J5IjpbODQxNTMyMDg5LDU3MTMyMTA4LDEzNjQ5MD
-A3MzQ3LDE2Mzg3NzE1MjcsLTg1MzkyMDU1MV19
+czNDcsMTYzODc3MTUyNywtODUzOTIwNTUxXX0=
 -->